elasticio/elasticio.github.io/content/_components/csv/actions.md

 ![Read CVS attachments](img/read-CSV-attachment.png)

-*   `CSV URL` - the full URL to the file for retrieving data.
-Leave the field blank and action will read CSV attachment of the incoming message (if any).
-Error will be thrown if URL of the CSV is missing and no CSV file in incoming message found
+### Config Fields

-*   `Emit all messages` - this checkbox configures output behavior of the component.
-If the option is checked - the component emits an array of messages, otherwise - the component emits a message per row.
+*   `Emit Behavior` - this selector configures output behavior of the component.
+If the option is `Fetch All` - the component emits an array of messages, otherwise (`Emit Individually`) - the component emits a message per row.

-*   `CSV Header` - this is a required field.
-Input the names of headers separated with a comma.
-*   `Separators` - Specify the separator type.
-Usually it is a comma (`,`) but values like Semicolon (`;`), Space (` `), Tab (`\t`) and Hash (`#`) are also supported.
-*   `Skip rows` - if you know that the incoming CSV file has certain number of headers you can indicate to skip them.
-The supported values are `None`, `First row`, `First two`, `First three` and `First four`.
-*   `Data columns` - here the values will be added dynamically based on the values in the `CSV Header` field.
-Here each data column will be listed with the name, Data Type and the Format to enable further configuration.
+### Input Metadata

+*   `URL` - We will fetch this URL and parse it as CSV file
+*   `Contains headers` - if true, the first row of parsed data will be interpreted as field names, false by default.
+*   `Delimiter` - The delimiting character.
+Leave blank to auto-detect from a list of most common delimiters.
+*   `Convert Data types` - numeric, date and boolean data will be converted to their type instead of remaining strings, false by default.

 ## Write CSV attachment